 If the bond passes, the district will begin a formal postapproval planning process starting with an Owner–Partner Kickoff Meeting.
 This includes district leadership, school safety staff, police and fire departments, city engineering, traffic professionals, operations and maintenance staff, and design and construction partners.
 This ensures safety, emergency access, utilities, and daily operations are built into the project from the very beginning.

-about 11 hours ago, Independence Local Schools
+14 days ago, Independence Local Schools

 If the bond passes, the district will begin a formal postapproval planning process starting with an Owner– Partner Kickoff Meeting.
 This includes district leadership, school safety staff, police and fire departments, city engineering, traffic professionals, operations and maintenance staff, and design and construction partners.
 This ensures safety, emergency access, utilities, and daily operations are built into the project from the very beginning.